 Inside the SilverLeaf Plus on the Rocky Mountaineer © Alexander Howard / Lonely Planet

-Absent on this route is the GoldLeaf service, which features a two-level passenger car and a galley, where food is prepared fresh.
+Absent on this route is the GoldLeaf service, which is common on the Canada routes and features a two-level passenger car and a galley, where food is freshly prepared.
 The tunnels on the US route were too small to fit the GoldLeaf cars, so Rocky Mountaineer added the lounge car for its SilverLeaf Plus service, something unique to this route.

 A plate of roasted chicken with corn and poblano salsa